qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 This will change the default value at definition time. ``refine`` is a better solution than a simple ``set`` call inside the constructor because it the initial value is stored in a separate namespace as the user value and so it is possible for the user to fall back to the default value suggested by the developer of a class.

+.. _pages/defining_properties#checking_incoming_values:

 Checking incoming values
 ========================

 You can check incoming values by adding a ``check`` key to the corresponding property definition.
 But keep in mind that these checks only apply in the development (source) version of the application.
 Due to performance optimization, we stip of these checks for the build version.
-If you want a property validation, take a look at the :doc:`validation section <.:defining_properties:#validation_incoming_values>`.
+If you want a property validation, take a look at the :ref:`validation section <defining_properties/#validation_incoming_values>`.

+.. _pages/defining_properties#predefined_types:

 Predefined types
 ----------------